syk0z/cryptio-technical-interview/README.md

   on Blockchain.com.
 * You can **not** have a negative balance.
 * The Blockchain.com API has pagination (with a maximum page length of `100`).
+  You **must** deal with the pagination if you want your application to be able to handle large wallets.

 ## Questions